z0on/RDA-forest/README.md

 # RDA-forest
-## Application of random forest to analyze principal components, including spatial bootstrap and predictor selection
+## Using random forest to analyze shapes of multivariate datasets

 Citation: K. Black, J. P. Rippe, and M. Matz 2022.
 “Environmental Drivers of Genetic Adaptation in Florida Corals.” europepmc.org/article/ppr/ppr579436. (preprint; in revision for Molecular Ecology)

+RDA forest is a way to detect associations between principal components of a response matrx *Y* and a matrix of potential explanatory variables *X*.
+The method looks for clusters, extensions, and bumps in the multivariate cloud of data points that can be explained by any combination of variables in *X* (including non-linear dependencies and multi-way interactions).
+The name "RDA forest" reflects the fact that we are trying to solve broadly the same problem as redundancy analysis (RDA), only using random forest instead of linear regressions.

+### Application to Genotype-Environment Association (GEA) analysis

-RDA-forest finds associations between principal components of a response matrx *Y* and a matrix of potential explanatory variables *X*.
-In the example here *Y* is the matrix of genetic distances between individuals and *X* is a matrix of environmental variables measured for all individuals in *Y*, so what we are doing is a genotype-environment association (GEA) analysis.
-Unlike most other GEA methods, we are not trying to find specific loci associated with environment.
-Instead, we leverage the polygenic nature of adaptation and look for clusters, extensions, and bumps in the multivariate cloud of points (individuals) defined by the genetic distance matrix that can be explained by certain environmental variables.
-The underlying assumption is that adaptation to specific conditions make organisms slightly more similar to each other, genome-wide, than to their peers living in a different environment.
+In the example here *Y* is the matrix of genetic distances between individuals and *X* is a matrix of environmental variables measured for all individuals in *Y*.
+Unlike most other GEA methods, we are not trying to find specific loci associated with environment, but want to leverage the polygenic nature of adaptation to identify the variables that truly matter for our creatures.
+The fundamental assumption is that adaptation to the same conditions make organisms slightly more similar to each other, genome-wide, than to their peers living in a different environment.
 We aim to identify environmental gradients driving this subtle genetic structure.
-The name "RDA forest" reflects the fact that we are trying to solve the same problem as redundancy analysis (RDA), only using random forest instead of linear regressions.

-> NOTE on terminology: For purely historical reasons, Principal Component Analysis of a distance matrix is called a Principal Coordinates Analysis, and its principal components are called, correspondingly, "principal coordinates".
-Their mathematical meaning is essentially the same as principal components so we will be calling them thus throughout this vignette, to keep it simple.

-## Overview ##
+### Overview

 The method relies on `gradientForest` package in R, which is extension of the random forest approach to multiple response variables (i.e., handles the whole *Y* response matrix rather than just a single response variable).
 Its main advantags over more typical regression-based GEA methods are:
 - it identifies all sorts of non-linear relationships as well as linear ones